zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 During the recording, you can call the [`query`](#query) method to check the recording status.

-See [Sample code](../../en/cloud-recording/cloud_recording_rest.md) for an example using the RESTful API.
+See [Sample code](../../en/cloud-recording/cloud_recording_rest.md) for an example of using the RESTful APIs.

 ## <a name="acquire"></a>Gets the recording resource